MitchAtCB/MitchAtCB/README.md

 - 👀 I’m interested in XML, DITA, CCMS, CMS, and lots of technologies

 I love these icons but have no intention on filling all of this out:
-- 🌱 I’m currently learning every day (but not studying anyting specific)
+- 🌱 I’m currently learning every day (but not studying anything specific)
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...